 Figuring out how to set effective and appropriate limits can be one of the hardest parts of parenting.
 How do you choose the right limits?
 How important is it to stick to them every time?
 What should you do when your kids try to ignore your limits?

 A common framework in our culture for answering these parenting questions is to suggest that the parents should make the rules however they see fit, stick to them every time, and when the kids fail to adhere to the rules, there should be consequences.
 A kid who fails to follow the rules is “testing” the parents to see whether they will be consistent in enforcing the rules.
 I don’t believe this is true at all.

 Like adults, kids have their own agendas for what they want to do at any given time.
 All humans have a need for adventure and exploration as well as safety and security.
 We also have the need to do meaningful work and to rest.
-When we are feeling adventurous, we don’t like being reigned in, even by (and perhaps especially by) well-meaning relatives.
+When we are feeling adventurous, we don’t like being reigned in.
 When we are feeling insecure and scared, we want to receive comfort from a loved one.
-When we are deeply engaged in a project, we don’t like to be interrupted to do some boring task like cleaning up the kitchen.
+When we are deeply engaged in a project, we don’t like to be interrupted to do some boring task like cleaning up.
 When we are at rest, we don’t like to be prompted to work.
 Kids are no different from adults in this regard.

 So what does this mean for when your toddler wants to run into the street after you’re already told her that it isn’t safe?
 Or your preschooler refuses to clean up his crayons?
 If your child isn’t testing you, then what is going on??